 Your big day is approaching quickly and the invitations need to be sent.
-Not sure how to properly address them?
+Not sure how to properly address wedding invitations?
 Here are the dos and don’ts for writing the address lines.

-As a rule of thumb, the outer envelope should be more formal, with titles and full names.
-The inner envelope is more informal, typically only title abbreviations and last names.
+The outer envelope should be more formal – it should have full names and titles.
+The inner envelope is informal – it should have only shortened titles and last names.
 Inner envelope should also list the names of all invitees at the address, including children.
-Here are the guidelines:

-- Name(s) of the guest(s) should be written in the middle of the envelope.
+- Write the name(s) of the guest(s) in the middle of the envelope.
 Keep in mind their titles and marital status.

-- Titles such as Reverend, Doctor, Captain, etc. should not be abbreviated.
+- Titles such as Reverend, Doctor, Captain, etc. should not be shortened.

-- Mister and Misses should be abbreviated to Mr. and Mrs.
+- Mister and Misses should be shortened to Mr. and Mrs.

-- Junior and senior can be abbreviated or spelled out.
-If abbreviated: Jr. or Sr. (capitalized).
+- Junior and senior can be shortened or spelled out.
+If shortened: Jr. or Sr. (capitalized).
 If spelled out: junior or senior (not capitalized).

 - Use full names only, do not use initials or nicknames.

-- Suffixes are all properly proceeded by a comma, including Roman numerals.
+- All suffixes are proceeded by a comma, including Roman numerals.

-- Write out the word “and”, do not use symbols.
+- Write out the word “and”, don’t use symbols.

 - Do not add “and family”.
 Children’s names will be listed on the inner envelope.